 Hosseini sees an undeniable vitality in today’s youth.
-His peers around the U.S. have proven that a student’s voice is a powerful one, and they are not to be silenced or subdued.
+As the Founder and President of the Tech Museum of Innovation's Student Board in San José, Hosseini was the lead organizer of the 2018 Youth Climate Action Summit, a gathering of over 600 Bay Area youth.
+His peers around the United States have proven that a student’s voice is a powerful one, and they cannot be silenced or subdued.
 Lately he has been closely studying gender roles and new ideas in modern gender studies, especially the idea of toxic masculinity.
-In 2018, the focal point of his activist research is to understand how many of the societal and cultural problems Americans struggle with (including mass shootings, campus rape culture, workplace harassment, anti-LGBT hate crimes) are rooted in the American upbringing of boys.
+The focal point of his activist research last year was to understand how many of the societal and cultural problems Americans struggle with (including mass shootings, campus rape culture, workplace harassment, anti-LGBT hate crimes) are rooted in the American upbringing of boys.
 He believes that the world needs more men who are willing to exhibit that which makes us all human: kindness, compassion, and sensitivity.

 by Haris Hosseini

-While the teacher’s curriculum proved too complex for me, his experience touched me nonetheless because it is a universal one: the adolescent seeking out of those who see the world and its nuances through the lens you do.
+While the teacher’s curriculum proved too complex for me, his experience touched me because it is a universal one: the adolescent seeking out of those who see the world and its nuances through the lens they do.
 For all my life, I have been keenly interested in the study of social sciences.
 While I have not been privy to a world of theoretical analyses or quantifiable laws like the one my teacher so ardently adores, I belong to the world adjacent that falls under the name of the humanities.
-That’s not to say I don’t appreciate the laws of physics that govern our world or admire the mathematical principles that dominate our universe — it’s simply to say that I have fallen into a love affair of similar depth, but of differing principles, with the social sciences.
+That’s not to say that I don’t appreciate the laws of physics that govern our world or admire the mathematical principles that dominate our universe.
+It’s simply to say that I have fallen into a love affair of similar depth, but of differing principles.
 History class lit the same fire in me that physics class lit in my teacher.
 Hawthorne is my Hawking, and Nabokov is my Newton.
-If I and another more numerically inclined individual were to look up at the stars together tonight, while he or she might take interest to the trajectory of constellations, or the vast possibilities that exist in the galaxy just beyond, I’d begin to wonder if prehistoric beings saw the same night sky that I do, or if words exist in our language to explicate the inexplicable beauty of our solar system, or if there’s really any point at all in the further probing of a universe we suspect to be endless.
+If I and another more numerically inclined individual were to look up at the stars together tonight, while he or she might take interest to the trajectory of constellations, or the vast possibilities that exist in the galaxy just beyond, I’d begin to wonder if prehistoric beings saw the same night sky that I do, or if words exist in our language to explain the inexplicable beauty of our solar system, or if there’s really any point at all in the further probing of a universe we suspect to be endless.